JustAnyones/Pidroid/README.md

 python --version
 ```

-After installing Python, we need to create a virtual environment where we'll install the project dependencies.
+After installing Python, you need to create a virtual environment where you'll install the project dependencies.

 ```shell
 python -m venv venv
 ```

-And activate the said virtual environment like so.
+You then activate the said virtual environment like so:

-Linux:
+On Linux:
 ```shell
 source venv/bin/activate
 ```

-Windows:
+On Windows:
 ```shell
 venv\Scripts\activate
 ```